mlpack/mlpack/doc/user/methods/yolov3.md

 Because training a `YOLOv3` model from scratch is time-consuming, a number of pretrained models are available for download.

+The pretrained weights were trained on the COCO dataset.

+ * [COCO dataset](https://cocodataset.org/) was used to train the pretrained weights included.
+ * [COCO class names](https://models.mlpack.org/yolo/coco.names) in their correct order.

 The format for the name of each YOLOv3 pretrained model is `<model name>-<image size>-<finetuned dataset name>-<matrix type>.bin`.